How do you keep wasps away?

 Research has shown that a combination of clove, geranium and lemon grass essential oils effectively repels wasps.
 You can combine several drops of each oil in soapy water then transferring it to a spray bottle.
 You should spray any areas of your property wasps are likely to build a nest such as, roofs, eaves, sheds, ledges, and any other cracks and crevices around your property.

 Peppermint oil is also known for being an effective wasp repellent.
 You can use the same method as described above to help try and deter wasps from building nests around your property.
 If you enjoy a bit of gardening, you may want to try adding peppermint plants to hanging baskets and planters around your home.
+There are various scents that can be used to keep wasps away!

 Wasp traps can be quite effective.
 They work by attracting the wasps inside with something appealing such as sugar water, and once inside the wasps can’t escape.
 You can make your own wasp trap simply by cutting off the top of a 2-litre bottle and inserting it inside the bottom of the bottle as shown here: